marcosbarbosa031/epic7_automation/README.md

 </div>
 <br></br>

-If you type Y the script will resume from the start (Select Team screen).
+If you type Y the script will resume from the start (Select Supporter screen).

 Have fun!